Emergency Alerts for Parents

-1. Establish a Positive & Supportive School Culture We are thankful for our team of administrators, teachers, counselors and other school personnel who care for the needs of all students.
+We are thankful for our team of administrators, teachers, counselors, and other school personnel who care for the needs of all students.
 Their efforts are augmented by student assistance teams that address the needs of those who require extra support.
 Student-led organizations provide opportunities for peers to lift and look out for one another.
 The goal is to ensure that each student in our district is known and valued as an individual.

-8. Establish Crisis & Emergency Response Protocols Our district utilizes the DIR-S Emergency Communication System, which improves the ability of school personnel and law enforcement to communicate in an emergency.
-When used in conjunction with other established school safety procedures and protocols, this system greatly augments our ability to keep students and school personnel safe.
+Over the past several years, our district has implemented an Emergency Communication System in every school which improves the ability of school personnel and law enforcement to communicate in an emergency.
+When used in conjunction with other established school safety procedures and protocols, this system will greatly augment our ability to keep students and school personnel safe.
 Each school holds regular drills to ensure that staff and students know how to respond to various emergency situations.
 We recently retrofitted all classroom doors so that they can be locked from the inside by teachers.

 Additionally, our district, in cooperation with the Cache County Sheriff’s office, employs school resource officers who work at each high school and are available to assist in an emergency.
 Local first responders receive training specific to dealing with issues in school settings.
 Officers also visit our elementary and middle schools frequently to provide age-appropriate training and to establish positive relationships with students.